greymag/wise_converter/README.md

 Converter utils for Wise.

 Features:
-- Convert XML to CVS for batch payments.
+- Convert SEPA XML to CVS for Wise batch payments.

 ## Development